DataBoySu/databoysu-readme-translator/README.md

       - uses: actions/checkout@v4

       - name: Run README Translator
-      # @main is you want latest code, @v1 for stable yet outdated first release
+      # Use @v1 for the stable version, or @main for the bleeding edge
         uses: DataBoySu/databoysu-readme-translator@v1
         with:
           lang: ${{ matrix.lang }}